azureossd/azureossd.github.io/_posts/2022-02-17-Flask-Deployment-on-App-Service-Linux.md

 ```
 {% endraw %}

-If desired, you can pass in a specific `package` name in the `azure/webapps-deploy@v2` task:
+If desired, you can pass in a specific `package` name in the `azure/webapps-deploy@v2` task - the `package` being the zip from earlier in the pipeline:

 {% raw %}
 ```yaml